Jim LeClair

 James Michael LeClair (October 30, 1950 – November 4, 2019) was an American football player and coach.
-He played professionally as a linebacker for 12 seasons, from 1972 to 1983, in the National Football League (NFL) with the Cincinnati Bengals and two seasons, from 1984 to 1985, in the United States Football League (USFL) with the New Jersey Generals.
-LeClair played college football at University of Minnesota Crookston and the University of North Dakota.
-He served as the head football coach at Mayville State University in Mayville, North Dakota from 1986 to 1988.
+He played as a linebacker for 12 seasons, from 1972 to 1983, in the National Football League (NFL) with the Cincinnati Bengals and two seasons, from 1984 to 1985, in the United States Football League (USFL) with the New Jersey Generals.
+LeClair played college football for the Minnesota Crookston Golden Eagles and the North Dakota Fighting Sioux.
+He served as the head football coach at Mayville State University, from 1986 to 1988.
 LeClair was inducted into the College Football Hall of Fame as a player in 1999.

 Early life

 LeClair attended South St. Paul High School in South St. Paul, Minnesota, where he was a standout football player and wrestler for the Packers from 1966 to 1968.